eigerco/polkadot-native-storage/doc/testing_guide.md

 ```bash
 ./target/release/polka-storage-node benchmark pallet --chain dev --pallet pallet-name --steps=50 --repeat=20 --wasm-execution=compiled --output pallets/pallet-name/src/weights.rs --template ./.maintain/frame-weight-template.hbs --extrinsic '*'
 ```
 when being in the PNS root directory.
+Be sure to use appropriate `pallet-name` and change it in the above call in two places.
 The template for the weights is located under `./.maintain/frame-weight-template.hbs` directory and can be obtained from the Substrate repository.